LuckyDice1/cscourse/README.md

 Lets pass together

+### ALL HOMEWORK ASSIGNMENTS WILL BE SENT AFTER DUE DATE FOR REFERENCE AND LEARNING
+### IF YOU ARE STRUGGLING COME TO THE DISCORD FOR TUTORIAL --> https://discord.gg/8QxSkYcKXk
 ### Don't copy code, use this for reference.
-You can solve every problem in your own way.
+You can solve every problem in your own way!